-Athletes that have balls remaining must reorient the ramp before releasing their ball by making the two-way swing when they or their teammate returns from the playing area (for Pairs, this is a simultaneous swing - both Athletes MUST swing their ramp prior to the release of the ball).
+Athletes MUST swing their ramp prior to the release of the ball).
 If the Athlete has no balls remaining, he/she does not need to make this swing (ref.: 15.5.10).

 It is not required to swing the ramp between the other plays.